 Let’s say an analyst is interested in finding sum_sales_price by gender (cd_gender).
 How does the analyst find the rows that store the measures for cd_gender?

 grouping_id is useful to select rows based on the dimensions of interest. grouping_id is a column generated by Hive when the CUBE keyword is used.
 I specified it in the project list to use in subsequent queries.
 Grouping ID is a bit vector of the dimensions in a cube and is stored as a base10 integer.
-It is generated by listing the dimensions from right to left in the same order as the group by column in the cube create SQL.
+It is generated by listing the dimensions from right to left in the same order as the group by column in the cube to create SQL.
 Bit 1 is assigned to the dimension that occurs in a row.

 For rows that have measures for cd_gender, the bit vector is 001000000.
 The table below has a couple of more examples.